ethanweed/LaCoBra/slides/Lecture_01_Introduction.md

 ## References {#references}

 - Beecher, M. D. (2021).
 Why are no animal communication systems simple languages? *Frontiers in psychology*, 12, 602635.
+- Hockett, В. C. F. (1959).
+Animal “languages” and Human Language.
+Human Biology, 31(1), 32–39.
+- Pepperberg, I. M. (n.d.).
+Numerical Competence in an African Gray Parrot (Psittacus erithacus).
+Journal of Comparative Psychology, 108(1).
+- Savage-Rumbaugh, S. (1996).
+Kanzi: The ape at the brink of the human mind.
+Turner Publishing Company.
+- Skinner, B. F. (1951).
+How to teach animals.
+Scientific American, 185(6), 26-29.
 - Wacewicz, S. (2021).
 Commentary: why are no animal communication systems simple languages? *Frontiers in Psychology, 12*, 763445.